Big Science Action

-Big Science Action is a superhero published by DC Comics.
+Big Science Action is a superhero team published by DC Comics.
 They first appeared in Final Crisis Sketchbook #1 (May 2008), and were created by Grant Morrison and J. G. Jones.

 Publication history

 Big Science Action debuted in Final Crisis Sketchbook #1.
-Some of the founding members of Big Science Action such as Rising Sun, Sunburst, and Goraiko are pre-existing DC Comics characters.
-Goraiko was originally created by Grant Morrison and Howard Porter in JLA #26 (February 1999).
-According to writer Grant Morrison "these guys were Japan's JLA back in the day, with a ring or halo-shaped base hovering above Mount Fuji".
+Some of the founding members of Big Science Action, such as Rising Sun, Sunburst, and Goraiko, are pre-existing DC Comics characters.
+According to Morrison, "these guys were Japan's JLA back in the day, with a ring or halo-shaped base hovering above Mount Fuji".

 History

 The Big Science Action team are seen together for the first time as they appeared in the "Silver Age" of Japanese superheroics, in a Tokyo television documentary retrospective in the pages of Final Crisis #2 (June 2008).
 During this appearance Rising Sun complains about the ongoing process of self commodification being carried out by modern Japanese superheroes such as the Super Young Team.

-An updated version of Big Science Action appears in Final Crisis Aftermath: Dance #4, in this issue Junior Waveman Kimura invites his daughter Shiny Happy Aquazon from the Super Young Team to join the team, and introduces her to new team member Nazo Baluda.
+An updated version of Big Science Action appears in Final Crisis Aftermath: Dance #4.
+In this issue, Junior Waveman Kimura invites his daughter Shiny Happy Aquazon from the Super Young Team to join the team and introduces her to new team member Nazo Baluda.

-In the Watchmen sequel Doomsday Clock, a variation of Big Science Action is featured called Big Monster Action.
+In Doomsday Clock, a variation of Big Science Action is featured called Big Monster Action.
 Besides Rising Sun, Goriako, and Hammersuit Zero-X, the other members listed are Judomaster, Naiad, Ram, and Samurai.